|Flag Reverse:||Standard (ie. left-to-right mirror image)|

-This flag is an island flag, meaning that it is used to represent a particular island in a country.
+This flag is a signal flag, meaning that it is used to convey information by visual signalling.

 Flags are not all the same shape.
 Nearly all flags are rectangular and the shape of the rectange is specificed by a ratio of the height (the length of the side that goes against the flagpole, also called the width) to the length (the distance from the flagpole to the flying edge of the flag).
 This ranges from 1:1 (ie. square) for the Swiss and Vatican City flags to 1:3 (ie. very long) for the flag of Qatar and the Montenegro naval ensign.
 For convenience flags longer than 1:2 have been shortened in BR20 to 1:2.

 The Flag Design Code is a simple coding system to mark each flag design.
 Each design may be available in a number of sizes and fittings.
 These will all share the same Flag Design Code.
 The first four characters indicate the country and the four digits indicate the flag within that country.